 - (1) The net asset value and the issue or redemption price per unit are stated in the sub-fund currency, the euro (EUR).
 The sub-fund is valued daily.
 Valuation Days are full banking days in Luxembourg and the USA with the exception of Good Friday, and 24 and 31 December (hereinafter "Valuation Day").
-If a Valuation Day is a public holiday in Luxembourg or the USA or a day on which no valuation takes place (Good Friday, 24 and 31 December), the following banking day is deemed to be the Valuation Day.
-If the net asset inflows or outflows of the sub-fund on any Valuation Day exceed the threshold that is specified by the Fund from time to time, the unrounded net asset value per unit will be adjusted upwards for net asset inflows and downwards for net asset outflows by the swing factor.
-The swing factors above this limit in exceptional circumstances (e.g. in the event of tension or disruption in markets leading to increased trading costs and higher market volatility) if this is in the best interest of investors.
+If a Valuation Day is a public holiday in Luxembourg or the USA or a day on which no valuation takes place (Good Friday, 24 and 31 December), the following banking day is deemed to be the Valuation Day. - If the net asset inflows or outflows of the sub-fund on any Valuation Day exceed the threshold that is specified by the Fund from time to time, the unrounded net asset value per unit will be adjusted upwards for net asset inflows and downwards for net asset outflows by the swing factor.
+The swing factor may not exceed 2% of the unrounded net asset value per unit.
+The Anti-Dilution Committee can approve swing factors above this limit in exceptional circumstances (e.g. in the event of tension or disruption in markets leading to increased trading costs and higher market volatility) if this is in the best interest of investors.
 This valuation method, known as partial swing pricing, serves to ensure equal treatment of unitholders by ensuring that the estimated costs (taxes, bid-ask spreads, trading costs, etc.) incurred in the event of net asset inflows or outflows are borne by the originating investors. - (2) The issue price is the net asset value per unit that applies at the time of payment in accordance with Article 12 of the Articles of Association plus an issue fee of a maximum of 3% for the benefit of the institutions responsible for distributing the units.

-In addition, the issue price in certain countries will be increased by any issue taxes, stamp duties and other charges applicable in those countries.
-Payment of the issue price must be made within the 2 banking days following the applicable Valuation Day.
+In addition, the issue price in certain countries will be increased by any issue taxes, stamp duties and other

-- (3) The minimum subscription and the issue commission are also applicable in the case of the delivery of securities or other assets. - (4) The redemption price for all share classes is the net asset value per unit in accordance with Article 12 of the Articles of Association.
+- charges applicable in those countries.
+Payment of the issue price must be made within the 2 banking days following the applicable Valuation Day. - (3) The minimum subscription and the issue commission are also applicable in the case of the delivery of securities or other assets. - (4) The redemption price for all share classes is the net asset value per unit in accordance with Article 12 of the Articles of Association.
 The redemption price is paid within the 3 banking days following the applicable Valuation Day.